AI-Generated Songs Published on Artists’ Spotify Pages Without Consent

 Artist profiles for Blaze Foley and Guy Clark have been impacted

-A report by 404 Media has revealed that Spotify has published new, AI-generated songs on the profiles of deceased musicians without label or estate permission.
+A report by 404 Media has revealed that AI-generated songs were published on the Spotify profiles of deceased musicians without label or estate permission.

 The details: